CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 </div>
 <br>

-# Module 1: using Visual Studio Code
+# Module 2: Using Visual Studio Code

 ### Create a commit merging master into your current branch. `(1pts)`